-- The Student Services Adviser will assess the student with a disability in relation to the implications of the disability for the student’s learning needs and the nature of any specific adjustments needed, and will explain to the student the need for consultation with all the appropriate personnel involved in developing the Plan.
+- The Student Services Advisor will assess the student with a disability in relation to the implications of the disability for the student’s learning needs and the nature of any specific adjustments needed, and will explain to the student the need for consultation with all the appropriate personnel involved in developing the Plan.

-- The Student Services Adviser is responsible for developed the SAPD, which will include suggested reasonable adjustments for teaching and learning and assessment.
+- The Student Services Advisor is responsible for developed the SAPD, which will include suggested reasonable adjustments for teaching and learning and assessment.
 Suggested Adjustments and strategies on the SAPD should prevent either advantage or disadvantage for students with disabilities.

 - Once the SAPD has been developed, it will be sent to the Department Coordinators of the student.
 The Department Coordinator is invited to review and respond to the suggested adjustments on the SAPD.
 As experts in their subject area, feedback from the Department Coordinator will enable the development of a plan that facilitates student access to the specific requirements of the course.

 - Once the Department Coordinator has responded to the SAPD, it will progress to the Academic Coordinator for final comment.
-Once the Academic Coordinator has submitted his or her final comment, the SAPD will return to the Student Services Adviser and be finalised.
+Once the Academic Coordinator has submitted his or her final comment, the SAPD will return to the Student Services Advisor and be finalised.